shehnazfatima-da/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-A collection of Data Analytics projects using SQL, Excel, Power BI, Tableau, and Python.
+A collection of Data Analytics projects using SQL, Excel, Power BI, and Tableau.